WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/production-teams.md

 ## Producers

 Producers work to make the directors vision a reality.
-They organise rehersal schedules, secure the show rights, and check in and keep all departments on track.
+They organise rehearsal schedules, secure the show rights, and check in and keep all departments on track.
 They do a very large amount of work, filling in the gaps and making sure everything gets completed on time within the directors requirements.

 ## Publicity Designer